mojeee/LEM/README.md

 Files  | Description
 ------------- | -------------
-'README.txt'  | Content Cell
+'README.txt'  |
 'All_Matlab_Code.m'  | Almost all the essential function for post-processing is provided in each section.
 Also, there is enough comment for each section.
-Content Cell  | Content Cell
-Content Cell  | Content Cell
-Content Cell  | Content Cell
-Content Cell  | Content Cell
-Content Cell  | Content Cell
-Content Cell  | Content Cell
-Content Cell  | Content Cell
-Content Cell  | Content Cell
-Content Cell  | Content Cell

-'COnditionalAverageCompare.m' : For conditional Average calculation
+'COnditionalAverageCompare.m'  | For conditional Average calculation

-'LaminarFlameSpeed.py': It calculates the flame speed with CANTERA code for the first estimation.
+'LaminarFlameSpeed.py'  | It calculates the flame speed with CANTERA code for the first estimation.

-'F1_flame_case_for_Triplet.py': It will be used for initial condition calculation.
+'F1_flame_case_for_Triplet.py'  | It will be used for initial condition calculation.

-'InstructionToRun.txt': A short instruction to run LEM code

-'K6_LEM.py': It will be used to run a job.
+'InstructionToRun.txt'  | A short instruction to run LEM code 'K6_LEM.py'  | It will be used to run a job.

-'ModifiedreadDNS.m': For reading DNS data
+'ModifiedreadDNS.m' | For reading DNS data

-'Smooke.cti': Reduced mechanism that is used in the calculation.
+'Smooke.cti'  | Reduced mechanism that is used in the calculation.

-'config.txt': Problem configuration that is used to run a job by 'K6_LEM.py'

-'flameSolver.cpp': Ember function that will be replaced with original files ( LEM functions are implemented here )

-'flameSolver.h': Ember function that will be replaced with original files ( LEM functions are implemented here )
+'config.txt' | Problem configuration that is used to run a job by 'K6_LEM.py' 'flameSolver.cpp'  | Ember function that will be replaced with original files ( LEM functions are implemented here ) 'flameSolver.h'  | Ember function that will be replaced with original files ( LEM functions are implemented here )

 Notes
 --------------------------
-         Data will be captured in specific time, find it in 'K6_LEM.py' and EMBER website.
+         *Data will be captured in specific time, find it in 'K6_LEM.py' and EMBER website.
          "http://speth.github.io/ember-doc/sphinx/html/index.html"

-         This function jus uses the chemistry input of the EMBER code and don't use any function in EMBER

-         To reduce the time it is necessary to developed the code separately

-         For a problem with 3850 nodes and 18 species on a normal computer systems, it will take almost 2 days to get output.
+         *This function jus uses the chemistry input of the EMBER code and don't use any function in EMBER *To reduce the time it is necessary to developed the code separately *For a problem with 3850 nodes and 18 species on a normal computer systems, it will take almost 2 days to get output.

 Mojtaba Amini.
 January 2021.